Battle of al-Qadisiyyah: Day 1

-With his initial attacks repulsed, Rostam ordered his right centre and right-wing to advance against the Muslim cavalry.
+With his initial attacks repulsed, Rustam ordered his right centre and right-wing to advance against the Muslim cavalry.
 The Muslim left wing and left centre were first subjected to intense archery, followed by a charge of the Sasanian right wing and right centre.
 Once again, the Elephant corps led the charge.
 The Muslim cavalry on the left wing and left centre, already in panic due to the charge of the elephants, were driven back by the combined charge of the Sasanian heavy cavalry and the elephants.

 Sa'd sent word to Asim ibn 'Amr, commander of the left centre, to overpower the elephants.
 Asim's strategy was to overcome the archers on the elephants and cut the girths of the saddles.
 Asim ordered his archers to kill the men on elephants and ordered the infantry to cut the girths of the saddles.
 The tactic worked, and as the Persians retired the elephants, the Muslims counterattacked.
 The Sasanian army's centre right retreated followed by the retreat of the entire right wing.
 By afternoon, the Persian attacks on the Muslim left wing and left centre were also beaten back.
 Saad, in order to exploit this opportunity, ordered yet another counterattack.
 The Muslim cavalry then charged from the flanks with full force, a tactic known as Karr wa farr.
-The Muslim attacks were eventually repulsed by Rostam, who plunged into the fray personally and is said to have received several wounds.
+The Muslim attacks were eventually repulsed by Rustam, who plunged into the fray personally and is said to have received several wounds.
 The fighting ended at dusk.
 The battle was inconclusive, with considerable losses on both sides.

 In the Muslim chronicles, the first day of the battle of Qadisiyyah is known as Yawm al-Armath (يوم أرماث) or "The Day of Disorder".